 - Oxford United: Wang Computers

 I hope you had a chuckle at some of these unusual sponsorships!

 The Future of Soccer Sponsorship

-While national jerseys may remain sponsorless for years to come, the signs are pointing to even more heavily sponsored club jerseys in the future.
+While national jerseys may remain sponsorless for years, the signs are pointing to even more heavily sponsored club jerseys in the future.

-In the Premier League, we have already begun to see additional logo sponsors appearing on jerseys.
+In the Premier League, we have already seen additional logo sponsors appearing on jerseys.
 Since the 2017/18 season, teams have been allowed to display extra sleeve sponsors.

 Pretty much all major European leagues now allow sleeve sponsors as well as mid-section logos.
 In the MLS, there are 5 different sleeve sponsor brands.

 As the sport continues to grow, perhaps corporate sponsors will become an even bigger part of jersey designs.

 Joel is a seasoned soccer journalist and analyst with many years of experience in the field.
 Joel specializes in game analysis, player profiles, transfer news, and has a keen eye for the tactical nuances of the game.
 He played at various levels in the game and coached teams - he is happy to share his insight with you.